Cinnamomum verum: Grading

 These groups are further divided into specific grades.
 For example, Mexican is divided into M00000 special, M000000 and M0000, depending on quill diameter and number of quills per kilogram.
-Any pieces of bark less than 106 mm long are categorized as quillings.
+Any pieces of bark less than 106 mm long are sold as quillings.
 Featherings are the inner bark of twigs and twisted shoots.
 Chips are trimmings of quills, outer and inner bark that cannot be separated, or the bark of small twigs.

 Medicinal uses

 Cinnamon has a long history of use in traditional medicine as a digestive aid.

-Preliminary studies show that cinnamon could slow symptoms of Alzheimer's disease through the reduction of the oligomerization of beta-amyloid.
+Preliminary studies show that cinnamon could slow symptoms of Alzheimer's disease through the reduction of the oligomerisation of beta-amyloid.